Nassland

 Description

-Nassland (NE) is land of rocks, lakes and forests (results in heavy turism).
-The nature in NE is still well kept, e.g. most widely spread animals are still elk, northern deer, bear, wild-boar, hare, squirrel, wolf; birds are wood-grouse, black-grouse, hazel-grouse, partridge.
+Nassland (NE) is a land of rocks, lakes and forests (resulting in heavy tourism).
+Nature in Nassland is still well-kept, e.g., the most widely spread animals are still elk, northern deer, bear, wild-boar, hare, squirrel, wolf; birds are wood grouse, black grouse, hazel grouse, and partridge.

-Agriculture is generally hampered by cold climate and poor soil.
+Agriculture is generally hampered by the cold climate and poor soil.
 The arable land occupies about 280 000 ha.
-Forested area is equal to about 60 % and water ca 30 % of the total area.
-Agriculture contributes to a considerable nutrient load, due to a high application rate of N/P fertilisers.
-Good agricultural conditions are only in the south, where wheat, rye, barley, oats, maize, potatoes, fodder grasses and vegetables are grown; dairy farming and livestock raising are also carried on.
+The forested area is equal to about 60% and water about 30% of the total area.
+Agriculture contributes to a considerable nutrient load, due to a high application rate of nitrogen-phospate fertilisers.
+Good agricultural conditions are found only in the south, where wheat, rye, barley, oats, maize, potatoes, fodder grasses and vegetables are grown; dairy farming and livestock raising are also carried on.

 A Short History

-The Lake Land of Scandinavia was settled by Slavs during 2nd to 5th cc.
-First organised formations appeared ca in 8th century, it were four principalities.
-In 862, the principality of Novgorod turned hostile to other three and allied with Russians on South.
-The rest three principalities were further united in 1003 into Nassian Kingdom.
-That has created a tension between Finns on west and Slavs on south-east; Finns had allied themselves with Curs and in 1047 the kingdom split after defeat of Nassians.
+The Lake Land of Scandinavia was settled by Slavs during the 2nd to 5th centuries.
+The first organised formations appeared in the 8th century, four principalities.
+In 862, the Principality of Novgorod turned hostile to the other three and allied with the Russians in the south.
+The other three principalities were further united in 1003 into the Nassian Kingdom.
+This created a tension between the Finns in the west and the Slavs in the southeast.
+The Finns had allied themselves with the Curs and, in 1047, the kingdom split after the defeat of the Nassians.

-The peak period of independent Nassian Kingdom was time between 1047 and 1532.
-Nassians withstood many attacks of Swedes (1240, 1280, 1348) and Russians/Novgorodians and started slowly to control the east Baltic area.
-The first written law apperared 1156.
-Nassina entered Hansa 1255 and became strong merchant state.
-Problems came in 1471, when tsar Ivan III. defeated unified armies of Novgorod and Nassland and NK was cut off Novgorod.
+The peak period of the independent Nassian Kingdom was the time between 1047 and 1532.
+The Nassians withstood many attacks of the Swedes (1240, 1280, 1348) and the Russians/Novgorodians and started slowly to control the east Baltic area.
+The first written law appeared 1156.
+Nassina entered Hansa in 1255 and became a strong merchant state.
+Problems came in 1471, when Tsar Ivan III defeated the unified armies of Novgorod and Nassland and the Nassian Kingdom was deprived of Novgorod.

-Successfull Swedish defeat of Nassland came in 1532.
-Then in 1550, the kingdom of Nassians was renewed as a protectorate of Sweden and was forced to leave Hansa.
-That lasted till 1809, when Nassian Kingdom gained again independence.
-During the Swedish protectorate, the country was developed well and the benevolence of Swedes in cultural matters resulted in continuation of individual Nassian culture.
-During the rule of Karl XII., when the Sweden was weakend by his adventures, Russia easilly defeated remaining forces in Nassland and occupied it 1713-1721.
-In the Peace of Nystad, Nassina lost some southern territories and Sweden everything on south Baltic shore.
-Nassina also became member of Baltic League 1721.
+The successful Swedish defeat of Nassland came in 1532.
+Then in 1550, the kingdom of the Nassians was renewed as a protectorate of Sweden and was forced to leave Hansa.
+That lasted till 1809, when the Nassian Kingdom again gained independence.
+During the Swedish protectorate, the country was developed well and the benevolence of the Swedes in cultural matters resulted in the continuation of individual Nassian culture.
+During the rule of Karl XII, when Sweden was weakened by his adventures, Russia easily defeated the remaining forces in Nassland and occupied it (1713-1721).
+In the Peace of Nystad, Nassina lost some southern territories and Sweden everything on the south Baltic shore.
+Nassina also became a member of the Baltic League in 1721.

-Co-incidentally, in 1808, new era started for Nassland.
-After deposition of Gustav IV. and during creation of Scandinavian Union, Russian tsar Alexander I. attacked Nassland.
-That time king Drovslav promptly contacted Napoleon and signed with him Treaty of Hospitality, focused primarily against Russia, but also against Scandinavia.
-After approval of re-casted version of this treaty (Scandinavian Peace Treaty) on Vienna Congress, Nassland became again independent.
+Coincidentally, in 1808, a new era started for Nassland.
+After the deposition of Gustav IV and during the creation of the Scandinavian Union, the Russian Tsar Alexander I attacked Nassland.
+This time King Drovslav promptly contacted Napoleon and signed with him the Treaty of Hospitality, focused primarily against Russia, but also against Scandinavia.
+After the approval of the re-cast version of this treaty (Scandinavian Peace Treaty) in the Vienna Congress, Nassland again became independent.

-During bourgeois revolution 1848, the kingdom was overthrown and republic was proclaimed.
-Neither Russia, nor Scandinavian Realm reacted immediately.
-New State of Nassians (Nasëku Eesemirü, NE) contacted Scandinavian Realm and after long negotiations, in 1849, Economical Association Treaty adapted relations between NE and SR. It took NE out of the Rigsfælleskab, but built an economical bond between them: sarstika is bound to Rigsdaler and Riksmål is the commerce language (NE is member of Scandinavian Economic Union); NE is not obliged by SR foreign policy, but is encouraged to consult all its steps on diplomatic scene; NE is not obliged by SR military policy.
+During the bourgeois revolution in 1848, the kingdom was overthrown and a republic was proclaimed.
+Neither Russia nor the Scandinavian Realm reacted immediately.
+The new State of Nassians (Nasëku Eesemirü, NE) contacted the Scandinavian Realm and after long negotiations, in 1849, the Economical Association Treaty adapted relations between the State of Nassland and the Scandinavian Realm.
+It took the State of Nassland out of the Rigsfælleskab, but built an economic bond between them.
+The sarstika is bound to the rigsdaler and Riksmål is the commerce language (Nassland is a member of the Scandinavian Economic Union).
+Nassland is not obligated by Scandinavian Realm foreign policy, but is encouraged to consult on all its diplomatic maneuvers.
+Nassland is not obligated by Scandinavian Realm military policy.

-NE escaped GW1 and after defeat of Bolshevik revolution, some of them fled to NE.
-During interbellum, Russia has created one of the first pro-SNOR satellites, Ladogian Republic, on the bones of crushed and occupied Ladogian Soviet Republic, just to provoke NE.
-GW2 was then national disaster.
-According to Lipov-von Korff Treaty, NE was in interest sphere of Russia, and was occupied after Ice War in 1940.
-The pro-SNOR regime (Slavic State of Nassland) was installed after merge of NE with Ladogian Republic, lead by Slavic Renessaince Party.
-In the middle of 1948, the uprise started supported quietly by SR and till end of 1948, almost all Nassian territory was under Nassian control.
-Congress in Visby approved independence of NE on Russia (without territory of former Ladogian Rep.).
-1949, NE was restored under same regime and within the same extent as it was before Ice War.
+Nassland escaped GW1 and after the defeat of the Bolshevik revolution, some Bolsheviks fled to Nassland.
+During the interbellum, Russia created one of the first pro-SNOR satellites, the Ladogian Republic, on the bones of a crushed and occupied Ladogian Soviet Republic, just to provoke Nassland.
+GW2 was a national disaster.
+According to the Lipov-von Korff Treaty, Nassland was in Russia's sphere of interest, and was occupied after the Ice War in 1940.
+The pro-SNOR regime (Slavic State of Nassland) was installed after a merger of Nassland with the Ladogian Republic, lead by the Slavic Renaissance Party.
+In the middle of 1948, the uprising started, supported quietly by the Scandinavian Realm and, by the end of 1948, almost all Nassian territory was under Nassian control.
+The Congress in Visby approved the independence of Nassland from Russia (without the territory of the former Ladogian Republic).
+In 1949, Nassland was restored under the same regime and within the same territory as it was before the Ice War.

-After fiasco of current political system, the new system implementing direct democracy appeared in 1952.
-NE consolidated relation to its neighbours in Cooperation Treaty (1953) and also re-joined Baltic League (left 1940).
+After the fiasco of the current political system, the new system implementing direct democracy appeared in 1952.
+Nassland consolidated its relation to its neighbours in the Cooperation Treaty (1953) and also re-joined the Baltic League, which it had left in 1940.

 Constitution

-In actual constitution, Novu Zakonu, administrative and legislative changes abolished status of representative democracy.
-Country was decentralised by division into election, court and police districts (oppëkari); the basic unit is community, then only state.
-Political parties were dissolved, 1/3 of parliament deputies are elected each 2 years, prime minister and ministers are elected by one-chamber Parliament (Ratta) of 101 deputies for 2 years (might be re-elected).
-Deputies are elected directly in twice two rounds.
-Each Parliament deputy is retractable by his electors /territorial principle, not secret ballot/, since decisions of Parliament are also not secret.
-The election campaigns are not conducted and the voting is compulsory, epistolary and includes so-called blank ballots.
-The prime minister is also the representative of the state on international scene; contemporary prime minister is Sälvömirü Tiitevänissi Aromiroo.
+In the present constitution, Novu Zakonu, administrative and legislative changes abolished the status of representative democracy.
+The country was decentralised by division into election, court and police districts (oppëkari).
+The basic unit is the community, then the state.
+Political parties were dissolved, one-third of parliament deputies are elected every two years, the prime minister and ministers are elected by a one-chamber parliament (Ratta) of 101 deputies for two years; they may be re-elected.
+Deputies are elected directly in twice-two rounds.
+Each parliament deputy may be recalled by his electors /territorial principle, not secret ballot/, since decisions of parliament are also not secret.
+Election campaigns are not conducted and voting is compulsory, epistolary and includes so-called blank ballots.
+The prime minister is also the representative of the state on the international scene.
+The current prime minister is Sälvömirü Tiitevänissi Aromiroo.

 The Coat-of-arms